Milk Inc.: History

-The album "Undercover" originated from a show called "Milk Inc. Friday," where every Friday Regi and Linda presented a cover on the radio station Qmusic.
-Besides the songs released on the album, the group also brought to the radio versions of "Dancing With Tears in My Eyes" by Ultravox and the iconic "I Will Survive" by Gloria Gaynor, both available on SoundCloud.
+The album Undercover originated from a show called "Milk Inc. Friday", where every Friday Penxten and Mertens presented a cover on the radio station Qmusic.
+Besides the songs released on the album, the group also brought to the radio versions of "Dancing with Tears in My Eyes" by Ultravox and the iconic "I Will Survive" by Gloria Gaynor, both available on SoundCloud.

-In October 2014, Milk Inc. released the single Don't Say Goodbye.
+In October 2014, Milk Inc. released the single "Don't Say Goodbye".
 At the same time, the group announced that it would be taking an indefinite break.
-The reason for this was the birth of Linda's first daughter.
+The reason for this was the birth of Mertens's first daughter.

 In 2016, Milk Inc. resumed their career with a 20th-anniversary tour.
-To celebrate the occasion, they presented a new Drum and Bass style version of "Sunrise," which was played on Qmusic radio and during shows.
-The band was also preparing for another show at the Sportpaleis, but the celebration was interrupted by a tragedy in Linda Mertens’ life, leading the group to a new hiatus.

-In April 2017, Linda Mertens' daughter died of cancer when she was only 2 years old.
-Regi stated that he wanted to give Linda all the time she needed to recover and that he did not want to pressure her to sing again.
-Regi continued composing and doing collaborations with other artists as well as solo.
-Linda did not return to music for several years.
+To celebrate the occasion, they presented a new drum and Bass style version of "Sunrise", which was played on Qmusic radio and during shows.
+The band was also preparing for another show at the Sportpaleis, but the celebration was interrupted by the death of Mertens' daughter in April 2017 from cancer at two years old.
+Penxten stated that he wanted to give Mertens all the time she needed to recover and that he did not want to pressure her to sing again.
+Penxten continued composing and doing collaborations with other artists as well as solo.
+Mertens did not return to music for several years.